nerovalerius/collision_avoidance/README.md

-# Collision Avoidance in a Human-Robot Collaborative Workspace using two low-cost Intel D435 3D-Cameras
+# Collision Avoidance in a Human-Robot Collaborative Workspace using two Intel D435 3D-Cameras and a Franka Panda Cobot
+This package realizes a software prototype to let a franka panda cobot (collaborative robot) recognize its surroundings with two 3D cameras.
+The cobot is controlled via ROS and Ubuntu.
+The cobot's surroundings are sensed with two Intel D435 3D-Cameras, which are mounted above a human-robot-collaborative (HRC) workspace.
+Their point cloud streams are first semi-automatically aligned with the iterative closest point algorithm (ICP), such that the final 3D point cloud stream of the HRC workspace shows the whole workspace almost without any masked areas.

+## Contents

 Point Cloud Library, Robot Operating System, Intel D435, OctoMaps, MoveIt!, Rviz

 ![alt text](https://raw.githubusercontent.com/nerovalerius/collision_avoidance/master/images/full_desk.jpg)